Palestinians say man killed during Israeli raid in West Bank | Law-Order

 It was the latest death in a recent surge of violence in the territory.
 The Israeli military has been conducting daily raids throughout the West Bank since the spring.

-The official Palestinian news agency Wafa said that soldiers entered the Deheishe refugee camp near the city of Bethlehem early on Monday, sparking clashes with a group of local residents.
-The soldiers then fired tear gas and opened fire at the crowd, it said.
+The official Palestinian news agency Wafa said that soldiers entered the Deheishe refugee camp near the city of Bethlehem early on Monday, sparking clashes with residents.
+The soldiers then directed tear gas and opened fire at the crowd, it said.

 The agency said Omar Manaa, 22, was killed while six other Palestinians were wounded.
 Four were arrested.